pop-team/pop-java/docs/installation.rst

   execution (default ``/tmp``).
 * Resource topology.
 The administrator must choose what computer form the grid.

-For more informations about the POP-C++ installation and configuration process, please see "Parallel Object Programming C++ - User and Installation Manual" :cite:`popc_intro`.
+For more information about the POP-C++ installation and configuration process, please see "Parallel Object Programming C++ - User and Installation Manual" :cite:`popc_intro`.